$50,000 to Make Ceramics? Here's Where Every Dollar Went

 So yes.
 Running a ceramics business costs more than clay.

 I shared the full breakdown in a YouTube video (timestamps included if you want to skip to a specific category), but here's the condensed version — with real numbers — for anyone building or pricing their own ceramic art business.
+Whether you're trying to understand your pottery business expenses for tax purposes or just figuring out how to price ceramics sustainably, these numbers might surprise you.

 The Main Categories